ibm-cloud-docs/cloud-object-storage/activity-tracker.md

 When event tracking is enabled, all events will be sent to the default receiving location for IBM Cloud Activity Tracker Event Router based on the location of the bucket.
 Refer to IBM COS Service Integration to see this default mapping.
 Use Activity Tracker Event Router rules to route events to an alternative location or target service.
 See Managing Rules to learn more.

-Enabling Activity Tracking  Events on your IBM Cloud Object Storage Bucket (Legacy)
+## Enabling Activity Tracking  Events on your IBM Cloud Object Storage Bucket (Legacy)
+{: #at-enable-legacy}

 Enable IBM Activity Tracking on your COS bucket by specifying the target CRN of the Activity Tracker instance in the COS Resource Configuration API.
 Specify the CRN to define the route for COS events.

 Management events are always enabled when a CRN is set on the Activity Tracking configuration

 The legacy model also supports optionally enabling tracking on the following event types:

-Read Data Events – Requests related to object list and read requests
+- Read Data Events – Requests related to object list and read requests

-Write Data Events – These are all events related to writing and deleting objects
+- Write Data Events – These are all events related to writing and deleting objects

-{Note:  IBM Cloud observability routing services are the standardized way for customers to manage routing of platform observability data.
+IBM Cloud observability routing services are the standardized way for customers to manage routing of platform observability data.
 Service-specific routing configurations like COS are being deprecated.
+{: note}

 It is recommended that customers remove these legacy routing configurations (make this a link to upgrade section below) that use CRNs and instead use the IBM Activity Tracker Event Routing service to route events to other locations.

-IBM COS will continue to support legacy configurations where a CRN was specified that differs from the default location.}
+IBM COS will continue to support legacy configurations where a CRN was specified that differs from the default location.

-Upgrading from Legacy to the Recommended Event Tracking on your COS bucket:
+## Upgrading from Legacy to the Recommended Event Tracking on your COS bucket
+{: #at-legacy-upgrade}

 To upgrade from the legacy configuration using the Resource Configuration API, remove the target Activity Tracker instance CRN.
-Events will now route to the default Activity Tracker Event Router receiving location as described in COS Service Integration.
+Events will now route to the default Activity Tracker Event Router receiving location as described in [COS Service Integration](/docs/cloud-object-storage?topic=cloud-object-storage-service-availability).
 Provision an instance of Activity Tracker hosted event search at this location or define a routing rule prior to upgrading to ensure there’s no interruption in event logging.

 [{{site.data.keyword.at_full_notm}}](/docs/activity-tracker?topic=activity-tracker-getting-started) allows you to [audit the requests](/docs/cloud-object-storage?topic=cloud-object-storage-at-events) made against a bucket and the objects it contains.